-Running your own department has all kinds of benefits: you get to make decisions about the way your subject is taught and you have a voice in the school with regards to how the curriculum is shaped.
-You are also accountable for the results of your department and will be line managing the members of your team.
+Running your own department has all kinds of benefits: you will be the one to make the final decision on curriculum content, and how students learn in the classroom.
+However, with this comes great responsibility as you are also accountable for the results of your department, and it is your job to line manage the members of your team.

 What does a head of department do?

-In addition to this, the head of department is in charge of managing their team and ensuring that their department is running smoothly.
+In addition to this, the head of department is in charge of managing their team and observing lessons to ensure that their department is running smoothly.
 Putting the timetable together, organising a cover system, stocking the stationery cupboard: all of these things fall to the head of department.

 What is a head of department’s salary?

 There is no separate pay scale for heads of department.
-Instead, a head of department is paid as a classroom teacher and also gets a teaching and learning responsibility payment for running the department.
-TLR payments can vary from TLR 2 £2,721-£6,646, to TLR 1 £7,853-£13,288.
+Instead, a head of department is paid as a classroom teacher and also gets a teaching and learning responsibility (TLR) payment for running the department.
+TLR payments can vary from TLR 2 £2,796 - £6,829, to TLR 1 £8,069 -£13,654.
 The payment will vary according to the size of department and school.

 How do I become a head of department?

-If you are currently a classroom teacher, then asking for opportunities, such as responsibility for writing a scheme of work or offering to lead training on an area of your expertise, are good ways to test the head of department waters.
+It would be wise to ask if you can take on a responsibility like writing a scheme of work, or offering to lead training on an area of your expertise.
+These are good ways to test the head of department waters.
 Taking on small responsibilities will help you to see if you like leading a team and are suited to the head of department role.

-A strong understanding of the exams sat in your subject, and how the curriculum key stages link together, is desirable.
+A strong understanding of the exams sat in your subject, and how the curriculum key stages link together, is desirable for a new head of department.
 Therefore, taking on exam marking or undertaking research of examinations you haven’t taught yet would be a good idea.

-Adam Boxer, a science teacher with responsibility for key stage 3, believes experience of liaising with other teachers is a good preparation for the role.
+Adam Boxer, head of science at The Totteridge Academy, London, believes experience of liaising with other teachers is a good preparation for the role.

 “Before I was appointed in this role, I had some non-teaching leadership roles that involved dealing with people outside my faculty and running meetings” he says.
 “This definitely helped prepare me for the day-to-day challenges of managing a team.”